higgins/starting-condition/README.md

 ### Contributing
 #### Architecture
-1. Starting conditions are stored in a single file of their corresponding language (eg: English is `en.txt`)
+1. Starting conditions are stored in a single JSON file of their corresponding language (eg: English is `en.json`)
-2. Each line is a starting condition to be chosen at random.
+2. Each file is an array of strings representing a starting condition to display at random.

 #### Guidlines
 1. Starting conditions should be general enough that anyone could reasonably meet the condition.
-2. Starting conditions should be appropriate for a wide audience.
+2. Starting conditions should be appropriate for a wide audience (children).
 3. No profane language.
 4. Wording should be careful.
-5. People should feel good or neutral after hearing your condition
+5. People should feel good or neutral after hearing the starting condition.

 #### Language support
 `starting-condition` currently supports English and Spanish languages.